akio-tomiya/Gaugefields.jl/docs/src/hmc.md

 ```

 The potential receives the four links separately, followed by constant
 arguments, followed by the reusable `temps` collection when `num_temps > 0`.
-It
+The links and work fields seen inside the potential are the underlying
+LatticeMatrices objects; the simulation variable `U` remains the normal vector
+of Gaugefields links.
+Use `mul_shifted!`, `mul_shifted_adjoint!`, and
+`mul_adjoint!` for shifted products in differentiated code.
+The potential must
-must include its own sign and normalization and return a real scalar.
+include its own sign and normalization and return a real scalar.
 The same
 function is used for Hamiltonian evaluation and reverse-mode differentiation.
 Gaugefields converts the resulting matrix gradient to the common traceless
 anti-Hermitian `dp/dtau` representation before the integrator sees it.